-Mainland China’s economy is currently the world’s second largest economy.
-However, there are still very tight capital controls that are characteristic of emerging markets.
+Mainland China’s economy is currently the world’s second-largest economy.
+However, there are still very tight capital controls characteristic of emerging markets.
 Previously, the yuan could not be traded outside of China.

 As a temporary step in internationalizing the currency, mainland China created an offshore version of the CNH in the yuan, the “H” stands for Hong Kong, meaning Hong Kong, which has the deepest market for CNH trading, but it also trades in other international currency exchange like London and Singapore.

 What is the difference between CNY and CNH?

 Generally, CNY is the currency used in China, and CNH is the offshore currency.
 The first step is to understand that when someone talks about a currency in the context of cross-border transactions, they are constantly referring to another currency (i.e., the price of that currency versus the foreign currency, i.e., the exchange rate).